dbeyda/fast-online-packing/docs/_sources/index.rst.txt

 but the items cost is now a vector, meaning the cost has more than one dimension.
 You can interpret this as "the backpack is 2D now", or as two separate restrictions: one for the weight, another on the item prices, because your budget is limited.
-Notice the cost vector can have any positive number of dimensions.
+Notice the cost vector can have any positive number of dimensions, but it's still a vector.

 **What about the Online part?** A problem is called online when you have limited information about the problem and you have to make a choice using only the little information you have.
-In the future, more information will be revealed, you will be asked to make more choices, but past choices cannot be changed.
+In the future, more information will be revealed, you will be asked to make other choices, but past choices cannot be changed.

-**All together now**.
+**The complete picture**.
 The problem develops in rounds.
 On each round, you will be presented `k` items (each one has a value and a cost vector).
-You have to choose exactly one item to pack.
+You have to choose if you want to pack an item, and which one do you want to pack.
 You have a capacity `B` in every cost dimension.
 The objective is to maximize the packed value, without exceeding the capacity `B` in any dimension.

 The online problem is harder because the user can not see all the items beforehand, like in the offline problem.
-The items are presented as the game develops.
+The items are presented in rounds.
 Thats why the common Dinamic Programming solution does not work, and basic greedy strategies also perform poorly.

 **But the items' values and costs need to follow a known probability distribuiton, right?**
 No, we assume very little about the inputs.
-Actually, we assume nothing about the items' values and costs, except that the instants are presented in a random order.
-Think about it like this:
+Actually, we assume nothing about the items' values and costs, except that the instants are presented in a random order, and that items' values and costs are between 0 and 1.
+Regarding the random order input, you can think of it like this:

 #.
 An adversary carefully and maliciously assembles every round's items.
 #.
 The rounds order is randomized.